nebulasio/nebdocs/docs/community/interviews.md

 - Interview with Nebulas Team Series 1 - Nebulers' Thoughts on the Future of Blockchain [![](https://blog.nebulas.io/wp-content/uploads/2018/12/hitters-%E6%80%9D%E8%80%83-960x540.jpg)](https://youtu.be/PNycEpiOBkE)

-## 6 Minutes Learning Nebuals NOVA with 92k Lines of Codes
+## 6 Minutes Learning Nebulas NOVA with 92k Lines of Code
 Nebulas team just released the Nebulas NOVA on testnet.
 We invited the Nebulas Chief Architect, PhD.
 Chen, to introduce Nebulas NOVA Github code for community.
 You can go to Nebulas Github to check out the code and find bugs, you have chance to get NAS reward.
 And also welcome to participate in Nebulas Bounty program.
 [![](https://cdn-images-1.medium.com/max/640/1*i1327on2KON9vMEFMHNrPQ.jpeg)](https://www.youtube.com/watch?v=lT0yKkNdO48)